flowroute/flowroute-sdk-v3-nodejs/README.md

 #### updatePrimaryVoiceRouteForAPhoneNumber(numberId, routeBody, callback)

-The method accepts a phone number `id`, a route record object in JSON format, and `callback` as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/update-number-primary-voice-route/).
+The function accepts a phone number `id`, a route record object in JSON format, and `callback` as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/update-number-primary-voice-route/).

 ##### Example Request
 ```node